spacecloud-io/space-docs/content/install/docker.md

 **For Windows:** Right-click on the archive and select `extract here`.

-To make sure if space-cli binary is correct, type the following command from the directory where space-cli is downloaded:
+To make sure if the space-cli binary is correct, type the following command from the directory where you downloaded space-cli:

 **For Linux / Mac:** `./space-cli -v`

 **For Windows:** `space-cli.exe -v`

-This will print the `space-cli` version.
+The above command will print the `space-cli` version.

 > Optionally, you can copy the `space-cli` binary to your environment path variable for global usage.